|

 Introduction (Camille G. Wermuth and P. Heinrich Stahl).

-Solubility and Dissolution of Weak Acids, Bases, and
+Chapter 2.
+Solubility and Dissolution of Weak Acids, Bases, and Salts (Madhu

-Pharmaceutical Aspects of the Drug Salt Form (P. Heinrich
+Chapter 4.
+Pharmaceutical Aspects of the API Salt Form (P. Heinrich Stahl

-Biological Effects of the Drug Salt Form (Friedlieb
+Chapter 5.
+Biological Effects of the API Salt Form (Friedlieb Pfannkuch,

 Pudipeddi).

-A Procedure for Salt Selection and Optimization (Michael
+Chapter 7.
+A Procedure for Salt Selection and Optimization (Michael J. Bowker).

-Monographs on Acids and Bases (P. Heinrich Stahl and
+Chapter 13.
+Monographs on Acids and Bases (P. Heinrich Stahl and Camille

 Appendix (P. Heinrich Stahl).